torquebox/torquebox.org/drafts/transactions.md

 # The Fine Print

 It's still early days for this, so be gentle when reporting [bugs]!
-It's only been tested with Rails 3 so far, on H2 and PostgreSQL backends, but not with a "real application", if you know what I mean.
+It's only been tested with Rails 3.0 and 3.1 so far, on H2 and PostgreSQL backends, but not with a "real application", if you know what I mean.

 Up until we officially release TorqueBox 2.0, the API is subject to further coagulation.
 Feedback is always appreciated, of course, so